-Ear surgery is commonly performed under general anesthesia for children and adults.
+Ear surgery is commonly performed under general anesthesia for children and adults in our Birmingham, Alabama surgery center.
 The standard otoplasty procedure brings the ears closer to the head.
 Otoplasty begins with an incision hidden in the crease behind the ear.
 This incision allows the cartilage located behind the ears to be reshaped in order to position them closer to the head.
 The procedure takes approximately one to two hours, depending upon the extent of surgery.

 There are various surgical techniques involved in correcting irregularities other than protruding ears.
 These techniques can be discussed with your physician during the initial consultation.

 What Is My Recovery Like After Ear Surgery?